Correspondence with Enemies Act 1793: Provisions of the act

-Commencement
+Commencement and extent

-The Act contained an unusual feature, in that instead of coming into force on one particular date, it instead came into force on different dates in different parts of the world.
+The act contained an unusual feature, in that instead of coming into force on one particular date, it instead came into force on different dates in different parts of the world.
 It came into force in May 1793 in respect of acts done in Great Britain, and also in May in respect of anything done outside of Great Britain by anyone who had been in Great Britain at any time after 1 April.
 It came into force on 1 June in respect of anything done in Europe (other than Great Britain) by anyone who had not been in Great Britain at any time between 1 April and 1 June.
 It came into force on 1 August as to any acts done outside Europe, but not beyond the Cape of Good Hope, by anyone who had not been in Great Britain between 1 April and 1 August.
 It came into force on 1 November in respect of anything done beyond the Cape of Good Hope by anyone who had not been in Great Britain between 1 April and 1 November 1793.

 The Netherlands

-In 1798 the provisions of the Act were extended to cover the Batavian Republic (the French-occupied Netherlands) by 38 Geo.3 c.
-28. (That Act had commencement provisions similar to the 1793 Act.)
+In 1798 the provisions of the act were extended to cover the Batavian Republic (the French-occupied Netherlands) by the Correspondence with Enemies Act 1798 (38 Geo.
+3. c.
+28), which had commencement provisions similar to the 1793 act.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116).